daresam/vendor-payment-management/README.md

 2. Navigate to each of the following directories(api-gateway, corporate, vendor and invoice )
 3. Run `./vendor/bin/sail up -d` to start the containers for each services.
 4. Run `./vendor/bin/sail artisan migrate` to run migration for each services
-5. Run `./vendor/bin/sail artisan db:seed` to run migration for each services
+5. Run `./vendor/bin/sail artisan db:seed` to run seed data for each services
 6. Navigate to Start rabbitmq by running `docker compose up`.
 7. Test the application using Postman, and connect to the database using your preferred tool (ensure the correct database port is used).